Limit cycles turn active matter into robots: Materials and Methods

-\emph{Non-Hermitian wave mechanics\textemdash} In the S.I., we provide the nonlinear equations of motion for an idealized 1D chain of vertices of arbitrary shape.
+In Section~S1 of the S.I., we provide the nonlinear equations of motion for an idealized 1D chain of vertices of arbitrary shape.
 The simplest reduction of this nonlinear equation is to assume that the chain is initially straight, has periodic boundaries, and total length $L$.
 The linearized continuum equation of motion to order $a^3$ for the chain is given by

 where $h$ is the transverse deflection of the vertices.
 It is useful to write the equations in dimensionless form:

 where we have introduced the quantities

 where $N = L/a$ is the number of unit cells.
 From Eq.~(\ref{eq:pde_dim}), the dispersion is given by: